 An important part of chronic pain management involves self-management.
 A lot of physicians are not necessarily familiar with how to instruct their patients.
 And, indeed, a lot of patients need to go outside their physician’s office to find that.

 A physician will refer a patient to either an individual physician with expertise in assessing and managing chronic pain or to a team that has the same kinds of expertise but involves interdisciplinary members.

 Medications used to manage chronic pain involve a wide variety of classes.
 We’ll use analgesics.
 Some of them are simple, like acetaminophen.
 Some of them involve stronger analgesics, like opioids.

-Another class of medications used to manage chronic pain are the cannabinoids.
-Marijuana is a plant that has 60 different cannabinoids, of which THC and CBD are cannabidiol, are two of the most active for pain management.
+Another class of medications used to manage chronic pain is cannabinoids.
+Marijuana is a plant that has 60 different cannabinoids, of which THC and CBD are cannabidiol, which is two of the most active for pain management.

 There are pharmaceutical companies that have manufactured medications that contain one or both of those compounds, and we often use them when we manage chronic pain.
 Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
 Smart Food Now and exercise is also optominal for overall health.